blockworks-foundation/lite-rpc/docs/rpcv2.md

 #####  Task to do:

- getvoteaccounts: need geyser plugin update.
-First point to start with.
-Need to develop the PR.
+ getvoteaccounts: Stream from geyser.
 See the issue https://github.com/solana-labs/solana/issues/31446

- -> getleaderschedule  can be define from vote accounts.
-Define the Algo
+ getleaderschedule: Stream from geyser

- getclusternodes: next one or gossip.
-See how they publish their port and ip.
-See gossip protocol and on the RPC v1 code
+ getclusternodes: Geuser or gossip.

 #### Removed RPC calls